Engin-Boot/pong-stage-amutamil/Stage0/1_User Interface.md

   Then pad moves up and down

-### Scenario: Ball
+### Scenario: Designing Ball

   Given the Ball specifications

   When game launched

-  Then one 2 dimensional movable ball is setup within playing area by this module
+  Then one 2D movable ball designed for given specification

   ----------------------------------------------------------------

   When **BALL MOVER** calls

-  Then ball moves within playing area
+  Then ball positions changes within playing area

 ### Scenario: Score Display